sagemath/trac_to_gh/Issue 1775.md

 # Issue 1775: clicking on 'search worksheets' can log you out.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1775

 Original creator: bill.p